Waigani | Source: YouTube

 Waigani from Holiday Inn Express | Source: FlikR

 Bedsitter, luxurious hotel, town house, church, market or an international sporting event - Waigani is as versatile a neighbourhood as they come.
-Waigani has a wide range of educational facilities from private, to church run to public institutions, there is daycare to tertiary institutions that offer an array of skills and subjects.
-There is entertainment for the artistic, for the athlete, there’s entertainment for the computer and gaming nerds, movies, restaurants, bars, nightclubs and pubs, motor cross clubs - if there is one suburb that truly has it all, it is definitely Waigani.
+The suburb has a wide range of educational facilities initiated by private enterprises, churches and public institutions, with an array of subjects and teaching skills to suit.
+There’s lots to do at Waigani, for instance sports and entertainment; whether you’re an artist, an athlete, or a gaming nerd, there’s an active spot for your ingenuity to come alive.
+If there is one suburb that truly has it all, it is definitely Waigani.

-In the early 90s Waigani shared boundaries with two suburbs (Morata and Gerehu Stage 6) that were notorious for holds up and robberies.
-Modernization and a steady increase in education and employment opportunities in those suburbs has changed the demographics of those suburbs making them just as secure to live in as any other suburb in Pom City.
+In the early 90s, Waigani shared boundaries with two other suburbs (Morata and Gerehu Stage 6) that were notorious for holds up and robberies.
+Modernization and a steady stream of education and employment opportunities gradually rewrote the collective attitude of the majority of inhabitants, thus, turning both suburbs into livable areas, just like any other.

 6. Aesthetic appeal

-Waigani has many monuments and monumental buildings that are located on main roads making driving through it actually an eye pleasing experience.
-There are structures that are are graceful, symmetric and simply marvels of modern architecture; there are also structures that are utilitarian that have carefully landscaped flower beds and Waigani has many mango and raintrees that provide shade and beautify residential areas.
+Waigani has many monuments and are found strategically located throughout the area, some in the form of infrastructure.
+There are structures that are graceful, symmetric and simply marvels of modern architecture; then there are also structures those that are utilitarian with carefully landscaped flower beds. and For the most part, Waigani has many mango and raintrees that sufficiently afford shades and beautify residential areas.

 Savannah Heights Waigani | Source: Hausples.com.pg

-Waigani Market is one of only 3 markets in the nation’s capital that is open.
-If you are looking for cheap, organically grown fresh fruit and vegetables in a secure location (the police station is right next to the market) then look no further than Waigani market.
+Waigani Market is one of only 3 markets in the nation’s capital that is normally active between 8am and 6pm, daily.
+If you are looking for cheap, organically grown fresh fruit and vegetables in a secure location (the police station is right next to the market), then look no further than Waigani market.

 8. The biggest shows happen here